shuds13/python-tutorials/python.pypi-packaging.md

 ### Introduction

 This is a quickstart guide to Python Packaging with a particular focus on the creation of a PyPI package, which will enable users to "pip install" the package.
 The document is broken down into sections so that readers may easily skips parts of the process they are already familiar with.
-All but the final section (Uploading to PyPI), can be undertaken as an exercise to understand Python packaging and test the process, without publising a package on the formal PyPI distribution.
+All but the final section (Uploading to PyPI), can be undertaken as an exercise to understand Python packaging and test the process, without publishing a package on the formal PyPI distribution.

 For a more detailed reference on package creation, see the official Python Packaging Authority (PyPA) [website](https://www.pypa.io).